 - A. No bands from visiting schools permitted at basketball games. - B. Coaches will not be allowed to take teams to another school for games to be admitted free unless arrangements have been made in advance. - C. Cheerleaders in uniform are to be admitted without charge to football and basketball games.
 Cheerleader squads must have an adult sponsor. - D. It is the responsibility of the home team to provide dressing facilities that are separate for players and coaches. - E. Athletes must travel to and from games with the team.
-Any deviations from this must have a board approved release form.
+Student athletes may be released to their parents/guardians only. - F. Someone (AD, coach, assistant principal, etc.) must be present with non-faculty coaches at all times they are coaching.
+No one can drive an activity bus unless he/she is approved by the Columbus County Schools Board of Education. - G. Columbus County Schools is a proud member of the North Carolina High School Athletic Association.
+The NCHSAA establishes rules and regulations governing high school athletic contests, competitions, exhibitions, and athletic participations.
+The NCHSAA works to educate and train member schools and persons regarding all adopted rules and regulations governing athletic participation and competition by among its members and regarding rules for particular sports and games.